Tips for Getting Through Customs Quickly at Cancun International Airport

 1. Ditch the immigration form!

-Let’s start from the good news!
-You no longer have to fill out the Forma Migratoria Multiple (FMM) tourist card if you are flying in or out of the Cancun International Airport.
+Let’s start with the good news!
+You no longer have to fill out the Forma Migratoria Multiple (FMM) tourist card if you fly in or out of the Cancun International Airport.

-It’s part of a pilot program by the Mexican government to test their new (tourist) immigration process and exists not only if you fly into Cancun International Airport, but also if you’re entering the country through:
+It’s part of a pilot program by the Mexican government to test their new (tourist) immigration process.
+It exists not only if you fly into Cancun International Airport but also if you’re entering the country through:

 - Cozumel International Airport (CZM)